 Prerequisite: Matriculation and successful completion of all other certification courses.

 Note: This course may not be transferred into Mount Saint Mary College.

-ED 5122 - Literacy in the Content Area for Childhood Education Credits: 3 pupils, for teaching and assessing listening and reading comprehension, vocabulary development, word identification, and study strategies.
+ED 5122 - Literacy in the Content Area for Childhood Education

+This is a course providing teaching skills necessary to support pupils constructing meaning from literacy materials in the content areas.
+Emphasis is placed on research-supported methods for motivating pupils, for teaching and assessing listening and reading comprehension, vocabulary development, word identification, and study strategies.
 Alternative approaches to organizing literacy instruction to enhance learning content area material and for developing student interest for pupils with and without disabilities will be considered.